What Are Good Skills To Put On A Resume

 Google Drive

-The service lets users save or store documents online and access them through any of their devices, as well as access any stored documents, sheets, forms, or slides.
+The service lets users save or store documents online and access them through any of their devices and any stored documents, sheets, forms, or slides.

 Professional Writing and Editing

-Writing in any form is covered here, including Search Engine Optimization, journalism, technical writing, and ghostwriting.
+Writing in any form includes Search Engine Optimization, journalism, technical writing, and ghostwriting.

 Spreadsheets

-One of the most basic technical skills that everyone should have is the use of spreadsheets because it is required in almost every field.
-You can use Excel, Google Sheets, and LibreOffice, perform comparative evaluations, generate pivot charts, use macros, and create database links, among other things.
+One of the most basic technical skills everyone should have is using spreadsheets because it is required in almost every field.
+You can use Excel, Google Sheets, and LibreOffice to perform comparative evaluations, generate pivot charts, use macros, and create database links, among other things.

 Social Media Expertise

-In the online world, social media is one of the most effective revenue-generating channels.
-Social media skills, such as using Facebook, Twitter, LinkedIn, and Instagram, to create engaging posts, giveaway events, and customer interaction strategies, are highly sought after.
+Social media is one of the most effective revenue-generating channels in the online world.
+Social media skills are highly sought, such as using Facebook, Twitter, LinkedIn, and Instagram to create engaging posts, giveaway events, and customer interaction strategies.

 Quickbooks